 2. The MSGin5G Server forwards the MSGin5G message request to Application Server as specified in clause 8.3.3.

 3-4.
-If Delivery status required is included in the MSGin5G message request, AS sends delivery status report to the MSGin5G Server, the MSGin5G Server forwards the delivery status to MSGin5G Client as specified in clause 8.3.2.
+If Delivery status required is included in the MSGin5G message request, AS sends delivery status report to the MSGin5G Server as specified in 8.3.4, the MSGin5G Server forwards the delivery status to MSGin5G Client as specified in clause 8.3.5.

 8.7.3.2 From Legacy 3GPP UE to Application Server